shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 Fernsen smiled, and nodded.

+[chat gpt: raise the stakes about fixing the bracers for muddy]

 “Lemilay!
 I’m trying to make something for Muddy!
 The census can wait.”

 “Ah ah ah!”
 Lemilay shook her muzzle around, raising her chin higher with each shake.
 “That’s not for you to decide.
 It’s for Mother.”